keon/algorithms/CONTRIBUTING.md

 We love pull requests from everyone.
 By contributing to this repository, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Get Started

-First [fork][fork] the repository and then clone it using:
+* First [fork][fork] the repository and then clone it using:

     git clone git@github.com:your-username/algorithms.git

+* After that create a branch for your changes.
+For example:
+  * add_XXX if you will add new algorithms or data structures.
+  * fix_XXX if you will fixe a bug on a certain algorithm or data structure.
+  * test_XXX if you wrote a test/s.

 You may contribute by:
 - implementing new algorithms in the repo.
 Be sure to keep it under right section (e.g. [array](array), [dp](dp), etc).
 Make a new section for it if it doesn't fall under any section.
+Make sure that your implementation works.
 - optimizing or improving the existing algorithms.
 - adding a different solution for the problem.
 - finding and fixing bugs.